Review of The Emerald Route by R.K. Narayan

 The_Emerald_Route The Emerald Route is a travelogue by R. K. Narayan.
 It was published by Indian Thought Publications in 1980.
 It is a pseudo-travel guide for Karnataka, India.
 The book was commissioned by the Government of Karnataka, and the initial non-commercial version was published in 1977 as part of a government publication.
 The book is focused on local history, culture and heritage, and does not exhibit much of Narayan's characteristic personal narrative. is a travelogue written by R.K.
 Narayan.
 In this book, he details the cultural and mythological history of various cities in Karnataka.
 Narayan presents the mythological history alongside factual accounts of the places, offering readers a glimpse into his unique perspective.
 He narrates these stories as if they are true events that occurred in those locations.

 Another fascinating story is set in Srirangapatna Srirangapatna or Srirangapattana is a town and headquarters of one of the seven Taluks of Mandya district, in the Indian State of Karnataka.
 It gets its name from the Ranganthaswamy temple consecrated around 984 CE.
 Later, under the British rule, the city was renamed to Seringapatam.
-Located near the city of Mandya, it is of religious, cultural and historic importance. , where, during one of the battles that Tipu_Sultan Tipu Sultan (Urdu: [ʈiːpuː sʊlt̪aːn], Sultan Fateh Ali Sahab Tipu; 1 December 1751 – 4 May 1799) commonly referred to as Sher-e-Mysore or "Tiger of Mysore", was a ruler of the Kingdom of Mysore based in South India.
+Located near the city of Mandya, it is of religious, cultural and historic importance. , where, during one of the battles that Tipu_Sultan Tipu Sultan (Urdu: [ʈiːpuː sʊlt̪aːn], Kannada: [ʈipːu sult̪aːn], Sultan Fateh Ali Sahab Tipu; 1 December 1751 – 4 May 1799), commonly referred to as Sher-e-Mysore (Tiger of Mysore), was the Sultan of Mysore from 1782 until his death in 1799.
 He was a pioneer of rocket artillery.
 He expanded the iron-cased Mysorean rockets and commissioned the military manual Fathul Mujahidin.
 The economy of Mysore reached a zenith during his reign.
 He deployed rockets against advances of British forces and their allies during the Anglo-Mysore Wars, including the Battle of Pollilur and Siege of Srirangapatna. lost, he was forced to surrender two of his sons, aged 9 and 11, as hostages to the British as part of the conditions of surrender.
 It is said that Tipu Sultan later managed to secure their release by paying a substantial ransom to the British.

 Filled with stories like these, which provide an account of the history and culture of various towns in Karnataka, this book was a pleasure to read.